-- The school is fully compliant with Disability Discrimination Act (DDA) requirements. - Most of Foundation Stage and Key Stage 1 are on one level with easy access and double doors where appropriate. - Key Stage 2 is accessible by a stairway and an access ramp. - There is also a lift to reach the upper key stage two classrooms. - There are disabled toilets on both floors of the school. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - After-school provision is accessible to all children, including those with SEN. - Extra-curricular activities are accessible for children with SEN.
+- The school is fully compliant with Disability Discrimination Act (DDA) requirements. - Foundation Stage is on one level with easy access and double doors where appropriate. - Key Stage 1 on one level and is accessible by a small stairway and access ramp.

+- Key Stage 2 is accessible by a stairway and a lift. - There is a disabled toilet on the ground floor of the school building. - There is a disabled toilet on the upper floor of KS2. - Butterfly Meadow is on one level, with wide doorways. - There are three disabled toilets in Butterfly Meadow. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - After-school provision is accessible to all children, including those with SEN. - Extra-curricular activities are accessible for children with SEN.